 Eastern History – Old and New Testament Themes.

-Of the great civilizations of antiquity some are central to Old Testament history and none more so than Egypt.
+Of the great civilizations of antiquity some are central to early Old Testament history and none more so than Egypt.
 Called Mizraim in early texts, or Ptah in hieratic Egyptian.
 Mizraim, from the AV and earlier translations, was a son of Ham, the middle son of Noah.
 Mizraim is thought to have meant “the two lands,” referring to Upper and Lower Egypt.
-Most scholars suggest that Egypt had its beginning somewhere between 5,000 to 4,000 BC as an organizing society.
-With the various tribes united into a single country by about 3,000.
+Most scholars suggest that Egypt had its beginning somewhere about 3,200 BC as an organizing society.
+With the various tribes united into a single country by about 2,800.

 Egypt held a prominent place throughout ancient Eastern history, in the history of Israel; and it is mentioned throughout the scriptures.
 This was a most unique and advanced civilization from the dawn of recorded time up to its supplanting by the Assyrians (the Samarians), and Babylonians.
 It has been closely studied, though in modern times the hieroglyphic texts were untranslatable until the mid-19th Century.
 The country endured a series of declines progressively losing status until it was subjugated by the Macedonians under Philip the Second and Alexander.